backdrop-contrib/taxonomy_set_lineage/README.txt

 a user can ensure that these parent terms are selected and heirarchical taxonomies become more powerful.

-Configuration screens are found at admin/config/content/taxonomy_set_lineage
+Configuration can be found at admin/structure/taxonomy/taxonomy_set_lineage or on the Taxonomy set Lineage tab visible on the taxonomy administration screen.